 You will normally be the first marker for the module you run.
-Mark each assignment according to the agreed marking criteria.
+Mark each assignment according to the marking criteria in the grading form on Canvas.
+If the grading form has not been uploaded, please contact your programme leader before you start marking.
 You should provide a final mark in the form of a percentage.
 You should always do this by referring to the Grade descriptors in the assessment regulations, as well as, of course, the module's learning outcomes.